Learning Counterfactual Distributions via Kernel Nearest Neighbors: Implementation of kernel nearest neighbors on simulated and real data

 \paragraph{Cross validation}

 We present here a data dependent method to choose hyper-parameter $\eta$ of $\kerNN$.
 For the sake of discussion assume $T$ is even.
-Let $\eta_{h} \in \{ \eta_1, ..., \eta_{H} \}$ be candidate of radius a user pre-specifies, from which the optimal one is chosen through cross-validation.
+Let $\eta \in \{ \eta_1, ..., \eta_{H} \}$ be candidate of radius a user pre-specifies, from which the optimal one is chosen through cross-validation.
 Without loss of generality, we set $\mu_{1, 1}$ to be the target of interest.
+The following formalizes the three steps taken for cross validation.